laurenchen0631/English-Learning/GRE/Arithmetic/Official/Set 6.md

 	1. The two quantities are equal.
 	1. The relationship cannot be determined from the information given

-10. In the xy-plane what is the slope of the. line whose equation is 3x - 2y = 8 ?

 ![Survey](https://img.kmf.com/kaomanfen/img/gre/pp2/pp2_04.png)

 In a survey, 100 travel agents each ranked Airlines A,B and C in order of preference.
 Each of the 100 travel agents also rated the three airlines in five categories on a scale of 1 through 10, with 10 being the best rating.